Wildcard SSL Certificate for Second-Level Subdomain – Is It Possible?

 How to Secure Second Level Subdomain Using Wildcard SSL?

-A multi-level wildcard SSL since it’s designed to help organizations with complex website structures that use multi-level subdomains.
-For instance, you can use it to secure multiple websites and their first-level subdomains, as well as several sets of second-level ones, with a single certificate.
-Let us show an your website for better understanding.
+For instance, you can use it to secure multiple websites and their first-level subdomains and several sets of second-level ones with a single certificate.
+Let us show you your website so you can better understand it.

 Consider the following Certificate Signing Request (CSR):